 How to build a winning consortium for research projects

-In many prestigious grants such as large H2020 calls, you need to have a strong, complementary, and often large consortium to address all the ambitious objectives.
-For some calls (e.g. IMIs, Marie Curie Training Networks, H2020-SCs), you need to have a consortium of about 20 (!) partners from all around Europe.
+In many prestigious grants such as large Horizon Europe calls, you need to have a strong, complementary, and often large consortium to address all the ambitious objectives.
+For some calls (e.g. IHIs, Marie Curie Doctoral Networks, Horizon Europe RIAs), you need to have a consortium of about 20 (!) partners from all around Europe.
 Getting the right people on board is crucial to increase your chances of having a winning proposal, as well as a successful project.
-But how to build such a strong, large and winning consortium?
+But how to build such a strong, large and ultimately winning consortium?

 Tips to build a winning consortium